EUROPEAN DEFENCE AGENCY

 7. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-The Project Officer CDP will be appointed by the Chief Executive, upon recommendation of the Chairman of the Selection Committee.
+The Project Officer CDP will be appointed by the Chief Executive.

 Recruitment will be as a member of the temporary staff of the Agency for a four-year period (unless a shorter period is mutually agreed between the parties).
 Renewal is possible within the limits set out in the EDA Staff Regulations.
 The successful candidate will be recruited as AD11.